openhab/openhab-addons/bundles/org.openhab.binding.teleinfo/README.md

 ## Discovery

 Before the binding can be used, a serial controller must be added.
 This needs to be done manually.
 Select __Teleinfo Serial Controller__ and enter the serial port.

 If you want to place the Teleinfo modem apart from your openHAB server, you can forward its serial messages over TCP/IP (_ser2net_).
-In this case you have to define the path to the gateway like this `rfc2217://ip:port`.
+In this case you have to define the serial port of your Teleinfo modem like this `rfc2217://ip:port`.
 When using _ser2net_ make sure to use _telnet_  instead of _raw_ in the _ser2net_ config file.

 Once the serial controller added, electricity meters will automatically appear after starting discovery, with default label __Teleinfo ADCO #adco__ where __#adco__ is  your electricity meter identifier.